kike9978/etch-a-sketch/README.md

 # Pixel-art
-Etch-a-sketch project for the Odin Project curriculum
+Pixel art project for the Odin Project curriculum